MLB Rumors: Yankees Are Manny Machado’s Top Landing Spot After Philly Front Office Changes

 — Todd Zolecki (@ToddZolecki) September 4, 2018

-Of course Philly can still pursue Machado, and they will, but as NJ Advance Media reported, their pitch to Machado was going to be that he should go to an organization with a a familiar face, someone who represents his longest relationship in the MLB.
+Of course, Philly can still pursue Machado, and they will, but as NJ Advance Media reported, their pitch to Machado was going to be that he should go to an organization with a familiar face, someone who represents his longest relationship in the MLB.
 That was going to be their counter to Alex Rodriguez, his mentor, who is still with the Yankees organization.
 Now if it is a question of the money being all equal, it would appear New York has the edge.

-The Phillies can offer Machado shortstop, which is something he badly wants, however according to Fancred, Machado has said he would play third base again if that is what it took to play for the Yankees.
+The Phillies can offer Machado shortstop, which is something he badly wants; however, according to Fancred, Machado has said he would play third base again if that is what it took to play for the Yankees.
 The same move that was made when his mentor, Rodriguez, signed with the Yankees as a shortstop, even though Derek Jeter was firmly planted at that position.
 According to NJ Advance Media, Machado isn’t going to weigh in on his preferences while the season is still in play, but that hasn’t stopped his family from speaking up.

 “Machado isn’t going to give away his preferences now, particularly while playing for a different marquee franchise, but multiple people say Machado and his family — who live in Miami — are all in on their love of the Yankees and New York, which fits his big-city preference and desire to get back to the East Coast.”